David is Operations Manager for Reed in Partnership and our latest Fellow. Find out more about David here

 Negotiated discounts through partners including ERSA, AELP, GUAC, L&WI and Others

-There are opportunities to receive significant discounts on webinars, conferences and events organised by our partners at ERSA, AELP, GUAC and L&WI.
+There are opportunities to receive significant discounts on webinars, conferences and events organised by our partners at ERSA, AELP, GUAC and L&WI and many more.
 Moreover, IEP Members are always given priority on free places at partner event opportunities and training.

 Continued Professional Development (CPD)

 IEP Induction Pack

 Building on the foundation of the Level 3 ERS Qualification, the IEP Induction Pack was designed in line with the ‘by the sector for the sector’ approach.
 The IEP Induction Certificate confirms that the holder has gained the relevant knowledge required to operate in the employability sector, as recommended by the IEP.

 Modules are all CPD accredited and designed to provide knowledge around all aspects of practice and this is particularly useful where some organisations miss out topics due to capacity during initial training.
 This includes elements such as Lone Working, Data Protection or Challenging Extremism and is an effective tool for large and small employers alike and/or their suppliers.

 The IEP has commissioned an extensive series of specialist publications to develop the understanding of frontline staff around specific barriers to employment, whether physical disabilities, mental health or advice linked to specific disadvantaged groups.

 These guides are designed to support staff to manage the more complex demands of the Work and Health Programme, and adapt to the diversification of the employability sector as a whole.
 Numerous third sector organisations, specialists in their respective fields, have come forward to support the development of these guides, and there is a large amount of scope to build upon this for the future.
 The 10 Things Guides form part of the IEP’s CPD Programme, and they are accompanied by a CPD accredited exam, for each particular topic, providing a simple way to test knowledge gained.